The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/whm-leveling-guide.md

 ![](https://lh4.googleusercontent.com/C2fjtWAqgdVBYCA7mtYTTxo0Y2UMeIeer5Qsv3chlKGPn23CoFZivhg4qC-phSPU963HdrQOpq_RdRHyJhXHZxTwfqgexIa8-z4i5bzEhDXDZl8NgaKhij3jGv1RpXUJROCuWHNr)

-Divine Benison is a spell that breaks the rules of WHM, allowing them to, for a brief moment; become a shield healer.
+Divine Benison is a spell that breaks the rules of WHM, allowing them to, for a brief moment, become a shield healer.

 This spell is typically thrown on the tank to help mitigate tank busters, or just in a general “on cooldown” spell to keep your own sanity, as the damage it mitigates is actually very sizable.